rosetta-labs-erb/authority-boundary-ledger/index.md

 * Doesn't replace model-level safety training
 * Doesn't provide production-grade authentication (string matching is a placeholder)
 * Doesn't persist state beyond process lifetime (demo in-memory only)

-A seatbelt doesn't prevent all deaths.
-Access controls don't stop all breaches.
-Audit logs don't prevent all fraud.

-They **change the failure mode** from silent to observable and provide architectural leverage points for safety.
-I think that's valuable even when not perfect.

 ---